ArcadeAntics/this.path/README.md

     script cannot be found, obviously there is a problem that needs to be addressed, so the script should not continue.

-Ignoring the direct comparison of **this.path** and **whereami**, **whereami** has some objectively incorrect coding issues and poor recommendations for how you should structure your projects:
+**whereami** also has some objectively incorrect coding issues:

 1. It treats R and Rscript as two separate applications to look for command line arguments.
 At least since R 2.5.0 (>= 15 years ago), Rscript directly calls R, so there should not be separate cases.
-    Additionally, it does NOT take into account the differences between the command line applications on Windows and Unix-alikes.
+    Additionally, it does **NOT** take into account the differences between the command line applications on Windows and Unix-alikes.

-2. It checks for uses of `knitr::knit()` after checking the entire call stack for `source()` and checking the command line arguments.
+2. It checks for uses of `knitr::knit()` after checking the entire call stack for `source()` and after checking the command line arguments.
 This is incorrect, it should be checking for `knitr::knit()` at the same time as it checks for `source()`.

 3. When **whereami** is loaded or attached, it changes option `keep.source` to `TRUE`.
 A package should **never** be changing